 And, like a holiday dinner, there will no doubt be surprises – and perhaps disappointments and frustrations too.
 But regardless of what hurdles we have yet to clear, we in the enterprise AR industry are now enjoying what we have all worked long and hard to do: provide real, measurable, and tangible benefits to customers.

 Getting to where we are today, however, has been quite a journey – and it’s worth reflecting about the route we’ve taken and the lessons we’ve learned along the way.

-To understand just how long we’ve been travelling down this road, consider the words of longtime industry-watcher – and someone we always enjoy talking with - Gartner senior principal research analyst Tuong Huy Nguyen, who predicted more than four years ago that Augmented Reality was on its way to becoming an important workplace tool.
+To understand just how long we’ve been travelling down this road, consider the words of longtime industry-watcher – and someone we always enjoy talking with - Gartner senior principal research analyst Tuong Huy Nguyen, who predicted more than five years ago that Augmented Reality was on its way to becoming an important workplace tool.

 In the January 2014 announcement of a report titled, “Innovation Insight: Augmented Reality Will Become an Important Workplace Tool,” he said that Gartner expected to see “moderate adoption of AR for internal purposes” over the next five years “as the availability of powerful handheld devices, such as smartphones and tablets, and more portable, convenient and affordable head-mounted displays is making internal AR applications more widely available”.

 Almost five years on, it’s clear that he was right and that the technology is set to establish itself as an enterprise tool.
 AR technology has now matured to a point where increasing numbers of enterprises are using it as an important tool to improve collaboration and facilitate business process refinement, as well as supporting and learning and development initiatives.

 So as we give thanks for all the experience and insights we’ve gained in getting to this point in the development of AR, we stand at the brink of an even more meaningful part of that development: working closely with customers on broad deployments and meeting the challenges associated with doing so.